 Lithium-Ion Batteries

 Lithium-ion batteries use newer technology than other options and are becoming more popular for residential solar panel systems.
 This technology is employed in some of the most popular solar batteries, including the Tesla Powerwall and LG Chem RESU.
-In regards to price points, the cost of a Tesla Powerwall runs about $11,700 on average.
+In regards to price points, the initial investment to get a Tesla Powerwall is about $11,700 on average.

 Lithium-ion batteries have a higher discharge capacity than lead-acid options.
 They can discharge up to 80% of their total storage capacity without affecting their lifespan.
 Some models can discharge to 100% of their capacity without sustaining damage, allowing for better energy use and storage.
 Lithium-ion batteries also take less time to charge.